 Tip: If you have a boat or vehicle, consider a portable water deionizer like this one if you deal with hard water; these units attach to your spigot and include filters you can change out as needed.

 5. Coastal landscaping

-6. Deck & dock sealants
+6. Deck & dock sealants for wood